 What is a Primary Refresh Token?

-A Primary Refresh Token (PRT) is a key artifact of Azure AD authentication on Windows 10, iOS, and Android devices.
+A Primary Refresh Token (PRT) is a key artifact of Azure AD authentication on Windows 10, Windows Server 2016 and later versions, iOS, and Android devices.
 It is a JSON Web Token (JWT) specially issued to Microsoft first party token brokers to enable single sign-on (SSO) across the applications used on those devices.
 In this article, we will provide details on how a PRT is issued, used, and protected on Windows 10 devices.

 This article assumes that you already understand the different device states available in Azure AD and how single sign-on works in Windows 10.
 For more information about devices in Azure AD, see the article What is device management in Azure Active Directory?